How to start a merchant services or payment processing company

 Starting a merchant services business is a long row to hoe, but with the right approach, you can encounter far fewer challenges.
 Instead of starting all processes from scratch, you can take your place in the market much more easily and quickly with a reliable white label provider.

-You don’t need to build a platform from scratch.
+You don’t need to build a full platform from scratch to start a payment processing company.
 Many start by partnering with a white-label payment solution like Corefy or working as an ISO.
 This lets you offer merchant accounts, gateways, and support under your brand, while we handle the tech, compliance, and processing.
-You focus on sales, onboarding, and relationships – without the cost or delays of in-house development.

 A Payment Service Provider (PSP) offers merchants a full suite of payment services – onboarding, payment gateway access, and connections to multiple acquiring banks or processors – often via a single integration.
 A merchant processor (or acquiring bank) is the financial institution that processes transactions, settles funds to merchants, and holds direct relationships with the card networks.
 PSPs typically sit between merchants and processors, offering flexibility and additional features without merchants needing to contract with multiple banks.